altocodenl/tagaway/readme.md

    - ms-s3put:  maximum ms for successful uploads to S3
    - ms-s3del:  maximum ms for successful deletions to S3

-4. stat:f (flow)
-   - rq-user-USERNAME: total requests from USERNAME
-   - rq-NNN:    total requests responded with HTTP code NNN
-   - rq-bad:    total unsuccessful requests for all endpoints
-   - rq-all:    total successful requests for all endpoints
-   - rq-auth:   total successful requests for POST /auth
-   - rq-piv:    total successful requests for GET /piv
-   - rq-thumb:  total successful requests for GET /thumb
-   - rq-pivup:  total successful requests for POST /piv
-   - rq-delete: total successful requests for POST /delete
-   - rq-rotate: total successful requests for POST /rotate
-   - rq-tag:    total successful requests for POST /tag and /tags
-   - rq-query:  total successful requests for POST /query
-   - rq-share:  total successful requests for POST /share
-   - rq-geo:    total successful requests for POST /geo
-   - ms-all:    total ms for successful requests for all endpoints
-   - ms-auth:   total ms for successful requests for POST /auth
-   - ms-piv:    total ms for successful requests for GET /piv
-   - ms-thumb:  total ms for successful requests for GET /thumb
-   - ms-pivup:  total ms for successful requests for POST /piv
-   - ms-delete: total ms for successful requests for POST /delete
-   - ms-rotate: total ms for successful requests for POST /rotate
-   - ms-tag:    total ms for successful requests for POST /tag
-   - ms-query:  total ms for successful requests for POST /query
-   - ms-share:  total ms for successful requests for POST /share
-   - ms-geo:    total ms for successful requests for POST /geo
-   - ms-pivup-initial:   total ms for initial checks in POST /piv
-   - ms-pivup-metadata:  total ms for metadata check in POST /piv
-   - ms-pivup-hash:      total ms for hash check in POST /piv
-   - ms-pivup-fs:        total ms for FS operations in POST /piv
-   - ms-pivup-thumb:     total ms for thumbnail creation in POST /piv
-   - ms-pivup-db:        total ms for info storage & DB processing in POST /piv
-   - ms-video-convert:   total ms for non-mp4 to mp4 video conversion
-   - ms-video-convert:FORMAT: total ms for non-mp4 (with format FORMAT, where format is `mov|avi|3gp`) to mp4 video conversion
+3. stat:f (flow) - stock variables are also expressed as flow variables
+   - byfs:          bytes stored in FS
+   - bys3:          bytes stored in S3
+   - byfs-USERNAME: bytes stored in FS for USERNAME
+   - bys3-USERNAME: bytes stored in S3 for USERNAME
+   - pics:          number of pics
+   - vids:          number of vids
+   - format-FORMAT: pivs with the specified format
+   - thumbS:        thumbnails of small size
+   - thumbM:        thumbnails of medium size
+   - users:         number of users
+   - rq-user-USERNAME: requests from USERNAME
+   - rq-NNN:    requests responded with HTTP code NNN
+   - rq-bad:    unsuccessful requests for all endpoints
+   - rq-all:    successful requests for all endpoints
+   - rq-auth:   successful requests for POST /auth
+   - rq-piv:    successful requests for GET /piv
+   - rq-thumb:  successful requests for GET /thumb
+   - rq-pivup:  successful requests for POST /piv
+   - rq-delete: successful requests for POST /delete
+   - rq-rotate: successful requests for POST /rotate
+   - rq-tag:    successful requests for POST /tag and /tags
+   - rq-querym: successful requests for POST /query done as part of a manual query by the user
+   - rq-queryr: successful requests for POST /query done as part of an automatic refresh
+   - rq-share:  successful requests for POST /share
+   - rq-geo:    successful requests for POST /geo
+   - ms-all:    ms for successful requests for all endpoints
+   - ms-auth:   ms for successful requests for POST /auth
+   - ms-piv:    ms for successful requests for GET /piv
+   - ms-thumb:  ms for successful requests for GET /thumb
+   - ms-pivup:  ms for successful requests for POST /piv
+   - ms-delete: ms for successful requests for POST /delete
+   - ms-rotate: ms for successful requests for POST /rotate
+   - ms-tag:    ms for successful requests for POST /tag
+   - ms-query:  ms for successful requests for POST /query
+   - ms-share:  ms for successful requests for POST /share
+   - ms-geo:    ms for successful requests for POST /geo
+   - ms-pivup-initial:   ms for initial checks in POST /piv
+   - ms-pivup-metadata:  ms for metadata check in POST /piv
+   - ms-pivup-hash:      ms for hash check in POST /piv
+   - ms-pivup-fs:        ms for FS operations in POST /piv
+   - ms-pivup-thumb:     ms for thumbnail creation in POST /piv
+   - ms-pivup-db:        ms for info storage & DB processing in POST /piv
+   - ms-video-convert:   ms for non-mp4 to mp4 video conversion
+   - ms-video-convert:FORMAT: ms for non-mp4 (with format FORMAT, where format is `mov|avi|3gp`) to mp4 video conversion

 ### Redis structure